alexander-87/Dapper.FluentColumnMapping/README.md

 > **Note:** Typically, you only have to configure and register your mappings once, as Dapper keeps the mappings using a static object.

+## License

+This project is licensed under The MIT License; please refer to the [LICENSE](LICENSE) file for additional information.

 <!-- Links -->